fuliucansheng/unitorch/examples/README.md

 # The Big Table of Tasks

 Here is the list of all examples for both command line and library use.
-The links to Colab notebooks to walk through the scripts and run them easily,
+The links to Colab notebooks to walk through the scripts and run them easily.

 | Task           | Dataset | Model                 | Command Line                               | Colab                                                                                                                                                                                         |
 | -------------- | ------- | --------------------- | ------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |